EmilianoEscobedo/FrelloManager/README.md

 With the incorporation of Junit, all endpoints and service functionalities are tested in unit tests.
 <br>
 <br><br>
-## :green_circle: Run Locally
-On the root folder run:
 ```
 mvn spring-boot:run
 ```